George Goring, Lord Goring

-George Goring, Lord Goring (14 July 1608 – 1657) was an English Royalist soldier.
-He was known by the courtesy title Lord Goring as the eldest son of the first Earl of Norwich.
+George Goring, Lord Goring (14 July 1608 – 1657) was an English army officer.
+He was known by the courtesy title Lord Goring as the eldest son of the George Goring, 1st Earl of Norwich.

 Early life

 Goring, the eldest son of George Goring, 1st Earl of Norwich, was born on 14 July 1608.

 He married Lettice Boyle, the daughter of Richard Boyle, 1st Earl of Cork.

 Experience before the Civil Wars

 His father-in-law, Richard Boyle, 1st Earl of Cork, procured for him a post in the Dutch Army with the rank of colonel.
 He was permanently lamed by a wound received at the Siege of Breda in 1637, and returned to England early in 1639, when he was made governor of Portsmouth.

 He served in the Bishops' Wars, and already had a considerable reputation when he was involved in the "Army Plot" (1641).
 Officers of the army stationed at York proposed to petition the king and parliament for the maintenance of the royal authority.
 A second party was in favour of more violent measures, and Goring, in the hope of being appointed lieutenant-general, proposed to march the army on London and overawe the Parliament during Strafford's trial (1641).
 This proposition being rejected by his fellow-officers, he betrayed the proceedings to Mountjoy Blount, 1st Earl of Newport, who passed on the information indirectly to John Pym in April.